 What is Native App Development?

-Apps developed under the native app development process work only for the particular platform they are developed for.
+Native apps work only for the particular platform they are developed for.
 Therefore, the developers have to develop different versions of the same app for platforms such as iOS, Android, Windows, and Blackberry.
 However, for this reason, native apps provide the most optimized experience to the users.

-The programming languages used for Native apps development are Objective-C or Swift for iOS, Kotlin or Java for Android and C# for Windows.
+The programming languages used for Native app development are Objective-C or Swift for iOS, Kotlin or Java for Android and C# for Windows.
 Therefore, each platform has a different design, visual effects, graphics, data style, etc. Native app development is relatively costlier in comparison with hybrid app development.
 These apps are also built leveraging the Integrated Development Environment for a particular OS.

 The native apps are efficient in quickly accessing and utilizing the features of smartphones such as the camera, microphones, GPS location, etc. Some of the best native apps available are Twitter, Waze, Pokemon Go, etc.

 Many companies prefer native app development due to the many benefits it provides.
-In fact, developers are provided different tools, SDK and interface elements by Apple and Google.
+In fact, developers are provided different tools, SDK, and interface elements by Apple and Google.

 What are the Advantages of Native App Development?